TheOpenBacteriaProject/Image-Processing/README.md

 ![](https://github.com/TheOpenBacteriaProject/Image-Processing/blob/master/Images/explicacion.PNG)

 In our case we have used the function [OpenCV](https://opencv.org/) to find  the circle that correspond to the Petri dish.
 We have chosen a range in which we "know" our algorithm will find the original dish.

+## Bibliography

+* Ballard, D. H. *Generalizing the Hough Transform to Detect Arbitrary Shapes*, Pattern Recognition 13:111-122, 1981.

+* Illingworth, J. and J. Kittler, *Survey of the Hough Transform*, Computer Vision, Graphics, and Image Processing, 44(1):87-116, 1988